cry-inc/bdm/readme.md

 * Compressed server side storage and network data transfer (zstd)
 * Optional client side caching to avoid network transfers
 * Intelligent downloading/restore of packages to minimize time and costs
+* Simple user system with separate read, write and admin permissions
+* Web interface can be used to create tokens for use with the command line client or HTTP API
 * Simple web interface for browsing and downloading packages without a client application
 * Built-in HTTPS support for automated Let's Encrypt certificate (or bring you own certificate)
 * Docker image for easy deployment (see below)